Singapore Accounting Standards

 BackgroundBusiness entities across the world report their financial performance through financial reporting.
 Historically, the format of ﬁnancial reporting has varied from one country to another and each country’s ﬁnancial reporting practices followed a set of principles, rules, or conventions that evolved in the political, legal, economic, and cultural environments of that country.
 Consequently ﬁnancial reports often lacked international comprehensibility and acceptance.

-In today’s globalized world, comparable, transparent, and reliable financial information is fundamental for the smooth functioning of global capital markets.
+In today’s globalised world, comparable, transparent, and reliable financial information is fundamental for the smooth functioning of global capital markets.
 Therefore, the need for comparable standards of financial reporting has become paramount because of the dramatic growth in the number, reach, and size of multinational corporations, foreign direct investments, cross-border purchases and sales of securities, as well as the number of foreign securities listings on the stock exchanges.

 Accounting standards consist of a set of principles and governing practices for treatment of various financial transactions.
 The key objective of the accounting standards is to set out recognition, measurement, presentation and disclosure requirements dealing with transactions and events that are important in general purpose financial statements.
 These statements give information about performance, position and cash flow that is useful to a range of users in making financial decisions.
 The users of financial statements include present and potential investors, employees, lenders, suppliers and other trade creditors, customers, governments and their agencies and the general public.
 They use financial statements in order to satisfy some of their different needs for information.

 The most important driving force in the development of international accounting standards is the International Accounting Standards Board (IASB) – an independent, accounting standard-setting body of the IFRS Foundation.
-The broad objective of the IASB is to further harmonization of accounting practices through the formulation of accounting standards and to promote their worldwide acceptance.
+The broad objective of the IASB is to further harmonise accounting practices through the formulation of accounting standards and to promote their worldwide acceptance.
 International Financial Reporting Standards (IFRS) issued by IASB are widely being used as the yardstick to measure the financial health of businesses.
 Reliability and quality of the framework is high but it is lengthy and complex.

 Accounting Standards in SingaporeIn Singapore, accounting standards are known as Singapore Financial Reporting Standards (SFRS) and are based on the IFRS.
 All companies with financial period starting on or after 1 January 2003 have to comply with SFRS.